howdy-mj/blog/content/blog/bookmark/frontend.md

 - <a href="https://web.dev/centering-in-css/" target="_blank">Centering in CSS</a> (2020.12.16)
 - <a href="https://blog.logrocket.com/using-chrome-devtools-to-debug-css-grid/" target="_blank">Debug CSS Grid with Chrome DevTools</a> (2021.01.04)
 - <a href="https://www.joshwcomeau.com/css/rules-of-margin-collapse/" target="_blank">The Rules of Margin Collapse</a> (2020.12.16)
+- <a href="https://epicreact.dev/css-variables/" target="_blank">Use CSS Variables instead of React Context</a>
+- <a href="https://christianheilmann.com/2021/02/08/sharing-data-between-css-and-javascript-using-custom-properties/" target="_blank">Sharing data between CSS and JavaScript using custom properties</a> (2021.02.08)

 <p>실습</p>